 That brings us to modern materials.
 Basically you can choose between the more sturdy, leather boots or the lightweight, synthetic running shoes.
 The first do give and the latter do not give ankle support.
 We would say the running shoes would probably be the more preferred option for the Frisia Coast Trail.
 No real ankle support is needed anyway and the terrain and paths are not rough, so a sturdy sole is not needed either.
 It is a sea-coast trail so rain can occur during any time of year.
 Running shoes dry quicker.
 And, when walking the mud flats of the Wadden Sea this type of shoe is very suitable and common as well.
 You won’t look silly.
 Try to select those that give as much elasticity as possible for your heels.

 The early-medieval leather shoe depicted above is part of a collection of typical terp-area shoes from the terp (i.e. artificial settlement mounds) villages Ferwerd, Finkum and Hallum.
 They are unique since no real parallels have been found in surrounding areas.
-Maybe introduced by the new people that settled at the tidal marshlands during the Migration Period in the fourth century.
+Maybe introduced by the new people who settled at the empty tidal marshlands at the beginning of the fifth century.
 Besides the elegant shoes, the also elegant fibulas were introduced in the same period.
 So, it might indicate a change or even replacement of culture.
 Furthermore, these shoes were probably all worn by men since women and children (like elsewhere in Europe) only started to wear shoes from the High Middle Ages.
+Having said that, walking barefeet was perhaps the norm, including for men, on the salt marsh.
+A tradition that existed still in the nineteenth century at the Hallig islands in region Nordfriesland (Knol 2021).

 Suggestion for further reading

-- If you want to know more about the history of footwear from the Frisian terp region in the fifth century, read: Driel-Murray, D. van & Plicht, van der H., Het gelijk van Boeles: schoenvondsten uit de Friese terpen (2016).
+- If you want to know more about the history of footwear from the Frisian terp region in the fifth century, read: Driel-Murray, D. van & Plicht, van der H., Het gelijk van Boeles: schoenvondsten uit de Friese terpen (2016); Knol, E., For Daily Use and Special Moments: Material Culture in Frisia, AD 400-1000 (2021)